ibmresilient/resilient-community-apps/fn_pa_panorama/README.md

  ![screenshot: main](./doc/screenshots/main.png)

 This integration contains Functions to interact with address groups, addresses, and user groups within Palo Alto Panorama.
-This integration can be configured to work with one or multiple Jira instances.
+This integration can be configured to work with one or multiple Panorama instances.

 ### Key Features
 * Edit address groups in Panorama